OUR REASON WHY

 What issues we address

-5. Women are impacted by low self-confidence and thereby not taking new opportunities.
+Women are impacted by lower self-confidence and thereby not taking new opportunities.

 What we care about